 Writers House is a living-learning community of students of all years located in Seneca Hall.
-In this setting, students are supported in pursuing their passion for writing -- whether literary writing, science writing, song writing, poetry, music, short stories, the teaching of writing, etc. -- by Student Life staff and Residential Fellows from across campus.
+In this setting, students are supported in pursuing their passion for writing -- whether literary writing, science writing, song writing, poetry, music, short stories, the teaching of writing, etc. -- by Residence Life staff and Residential Fellows from across campus.

 - You don't have to be an English major to live in Writers House!
 Writers House is home to artists, musicians, scientists, and future (and current) authors.

-- Two Writing Tutors, trained by the Writing Learning Center, hold office hours in Writers House every week to help with any of your writing needs
+- Writing Tutors, trained by the Writing Learning Center, hold office hours in Writers House every week to help with any of your writing needs

 - There is a third floor conference room that doubles as a movie screening room